EasiestSoft/submit-software-to-easiestsoft.com/README.md

 Currently we do not host binaries, but we can do it if one of the following conditions is met:

 - Portable freeware with binary file size less than 5MB, and set the EasiestSoft solution URL as the software homepage
-- A really special and small size freeware, the author does not have a personal website, or the author may abandon the homepage in the future
+- A really special and small size freeware, the author does not have a personal website, or the author may abandon the homepage in the near future
 - Other special cases

 Notes